 Cheating.
 Straight men seducing gay men is quite common.
 It happens a lot more than we think.
 It might also happen more often than we realize.
 You never know who is seducing who either.
-The think that the men they’re with is not considered cheating on their wife.
+They think that the men they’re with are not considered cheating on their wife.
 Some consider it the down low, others see it as a pastime.

 They don’t consider the consequences of the other parties.
 Are they being honest with the men they are sleeping with and they’re okay about it?
 Does the wife know and is okay with it?
 Some are.
 There’re too many questions to ponder on this particular subject.

 What is the reason for this?
 Why do heterosexual married men don’t call it cheating when it’s with another man?
 Not sure I have the answer for it.
 But I do have a couple of theories.
 I’m sure you have your hypothesis too.